List of Law & Order: Special Victims Unit characters: Renee Curry

 Captain Renee Curry is a former IAB captain who joined SVU in season 25.
 She originally appeared on the show in season 22 episode "Guardians and Gladiators" in her role as an NYPD internal affairs bureau (IAB) Captain who launched an investigation into the SVU's policing after Benson was mentioned in a lawsuit against the NYPD for wrongfully profiling a civilian.
 Benson was subsequently cleared by Curry's investigation.
 Curry would make another appearance interviewing Benson following her involvement in a shooting involving the Organized Crime team.
 She formally transferred to SVU after the resignation of Chief McGrath following his controversial handling of a sexual assault case against his daughter.

+Aimé Donna Kelly was promoted to a series regular starting with the twenty-seventh season.

+Jake Griffin

+Corey Cott portrays Jake Griffin from 2025 to present.